Going Green: Tips for a More Eco-Friendly Kitchen

-There’s no doubt that the stove is the biggest user of energy in the entire kitchen, but there are ways you can be a bit greener!
-If you have an old stove, whether it be gas or electric then chances are it isn’t very energy efficient and a more modern appliance is likely to take far more energy!
+For example, if you have an old stove, whether it be gas or electric, then chances are it isn’t very energy efficient and a more modern appliance is likely to consume far less energy.

 There are lots of arguments for both electric and gas stoves.
-Gas allows much more control over the cooking temperature and so much greener, but electric stoves negate the worry about nitrogen dioxide emissions, and some models such as the Halogen hobs you can get are very energy efficient.
+Gas allows much more control over the cooking temperature and so can be greener, but electric stoves negate the worry about nitrogen dioxide emissions, and some models such as the Halogen hobs you can buy are very energy efficient indeed.

 Waste not Want not

-The food you buy for the kitchen is one of the biggest energy suckers around, and while you can do obvious things like buying organic there are lots of other ways to reduce food waste too.
-Use up your leftovers, buy raw and non-processed and go for fresh whenever possible.
-Not only will you feel better and healthier but you’ll be doing the environment good too!
+The food you buy for the kitchen is one of the biggest energy suckers around, and while you can do obvious things like buying organic, there are lots of other ways to reduce food waste too.
+Use up your leftovers, buy raw and non-processed and go for fresh wherever possible.
+Not only will you feel better and healthier but you’ll be doing the environment some good too.

-We always promote using natural cleaning products, simply because they make your new kitchen last a lot longer!
-But it’s not the only reason, cutting out harsh cleaning products is good for the environment too and will help you be a bit greener in the kitchen!
+We always promote using natural cleaning products, simply because they make your new kitchen last a lot longer.
+But it’s not the only reason.
+Cutting out harsh cleaning products is also good for the environment and will help you be that little bit greener in the kitchen.